 More from SLC Agrícola "Social Responsibility"

-- SLC Agrícola provides benefits for entities through tax incentives
+- SLC Agrícola benefits 11 entities through tax incentives

 - SLC Agricola farm hosts delegates of the global event, the Youth Ag Summit 2019